 You will not have a chance to pay in full and avoid interest on the credit card.
 You can, however, minimize the amount of interest you pay on your balances by paying the card balance off frequently.

 Credit One Bank charge a credit limit increase fee from $0 to $49 if your credit limit was increased, even if you didn't request the limit increase.
 This fee range is mentioned in the latest version of the credit card terms.

 How to Use the Credit One Bank Platinum Visa

-Aim to only charge a maximum of 30 percent of your credit limit -- which is $90 if you have a $300 credit limit.
-This will help build your credit score and keep you out of debt.
+Aim to only charge a maximum of 30 percent of your credit limit, which is $90 if you have a $300 credit limit.
+This, and paying the card consistently on time, will help build your credit score and keep you out of debt.

 if your card doesn't have a grace period, make your monthly payments on time each month, even before the due date so you don't keep accruing interest on an unpaid balance.

 Apply for a better credit card after six to 12 months of using this card responsibly.
 Once you're approved for a credit card with better terms, close the Credit One Bank Platinum Visa and never look back.